 In these images, you can see 10.4’s Win64 C++ debugger showing the contents of several different string types (STL narrow and wide strings, Unicode strings, a Delphi UTF8 string); a shared_ptr showing both the contents of the pointed-to item and the refcount, included weak references; and the contents of a std::map, one of the most complex STL containers.

-The full list of formatters we are shipping in 10.4 is:
+The full list of formatters we have included in 10.4 is:

 These types are the most commonly used STL containers, plus the STL string types, all which are extremely common and could have problems evaluating in the past; plus a smart pointer for which more information than just the pointed-to object is useful; plus Delphi string types.
 Ie, this is a high-value set of types that might need visualisation.
 (Not all types do - an average struct or class is fine, and the majority of types benefit from the improved debug format and debugger without requiring a formatter.
 Formatters are useful for complex types where understanding of memory layout or debug methods can be required.)